LobosProger/Hexagon-Hashing/README.md

 https://github.com/LobosProger/Hexagon-Hashing/assets/78168123/84eb042d-76e8-4707-933a-517efea17993

 - **Spatial Hashing Optimization:** Demonstrates the core functionality of Hexagon Hashing, utilizing Spatial Hashing for efficient management of objects based on player visibility.
 This ensures that only relevant objects are active, optimizing performance.
+On the example, you can see, how signaling lamps activating if those entering in the field of player visibility.

 ### Key Features
 - **Dynamic Visibility Management:** Disables unnecessary components for objects outside the player's field of view, allowing for flexible configuration of objects requiring optimization (e.g., Animators, bot scripts).